 Some businesses make the mistake of training employees to talk by rote.
 They memorise greetings, sales talks and apologies.
 In reality, what your customers want is to communicate with you.
 They want someone who talks like a human being – someone who uses their name and can make a joke with them.
 Someone they can connect with who actually interacts like a real person.
 They don’t want someone reading from a script.

 When it comes to building great customer relationships, you can’t go past this human element.
-This need for connection and your ability to meet it, will keep your customers coming back time and time again.
+If you can meet this need for connection your customers will keep coming back time and time again.

 3. Love Customer Complaints